kc101010/Research-Improving-Device-Drivers/DevDriversStudy/Driver studying.md

 Kernel Workstation Details:
-Debian 10 (Buster) VM (running on top of Ubuntu Workstation) Originally installed XFCE (I think) but now use vanilla DWM 6.1 Kernel 4.19.0-17-amd64
+Debian 10 (Buster) VM (running on top of Ubuntu Workstation) Originally installed and used LXQT but now use vanilla DWM 6.1 Kernel 4.19.0-17-amd64
 6.5GB RAM
 1 Allocated CPU
+SSH running via at startup via Cron to allow for development direct from host machine, must use VM to execute code, it's now easier to swap files between machines